YonatanReuvenIsraeli/Windows-Update-Fixer/README.md

 To fix Windows network issues see https://github.com/YonatanReuvenIsraeli/Windows-Network-Fixer.

-- This batch file can fix problems with "setup.exe" in the Windows installation media not loading.
+- This batch file can fix problems with "setup.exe" in the Windows Disk Image/Windows installation media not loading.